Interview: Rachel Stockdale talks “Fat Chance”

 Review: Riot Act (Touring)

 Friday 7th February 2020 at Harrogate Theatre (Studio). ⭐️⭐️⭐️⭐️ Alexis Gregory’s arresting solo show takes the testimonies of three important figures in the LGBTQ+ community and places their words and experiences at the centre of an impressive hour long verbatim piece.
-Though the stage is an empty space ripe for conjuring the past through the...
+None of the three recognised the momentous nature of their experiences at the time,...
 Continue Reading →